 Be sure to read the notes on Mod References if you have not yet done so.
-It is critical that your mod reference follows these format rules.
+It is critical that your mod reference follows these formatting rules.

 Leave "Show Content Directory" checked and press

-Edit… to edit more of your mod’s plugin settings.
+Edit button next to the listing to modify some more of your mod’s settings.

-Creating your plugin will create a plugin workspace folder under
+Creating your plugin with this wizard will create a plugin workspace folder inside the project folder under